-14. Final Paper
+15. Final Paper

 Final Paper is due in the Final Exam week (due date/time to be announced).
 Each student is required to submit this assignment by the end of the due date/time set by the instructor in the Final Exam week.
 The Final Paper is considered as a part of the "final exam" in this course.
-It is due in the final exam week.
+It is due in the final exam week (the due date is based on the final exam schedule).

-15. Guaranteed Extra Credits
+16. Guaranteed Extra Credits